[North Central]

 Fly Shop

 June 20.
-Flyfishers having success on
+Flyfishers having success on dry

-rainbow trout on Thursday, June 20, all three zones receiving 70,000 each.
+trout on Thursday, June 20, all three zones receiving 70,000 each.
+Very

-fishable.
 Report submitted by Sid and Peggy Ingram, Beavers Bend Fly Shop

 Upper Illinois